 Team leaders: Kat Williams and Cheyenne Willow Gilman

 Being a team leader is one of my favorite things in the world, and I cannot begin to tell you how much it means to me to share these experiences with you.
-I have been blessed to be part of volunteer trips as a team member and leader to Moloka’i, India, Egypt, Mozambique, Nepal, Thailand, New Mexico as well as working with disaster relief at Camp Hope in New Orleans and Eagle Butte, South Dakota.
+I have been blessed to be part of volunteer trips as a team member and leader to Moloka’i, India, Egypt, Mozambique, Nepal, Thailand, and New Mexico as well as working with disaster relief at Camp Hope in New Orleans and Eagle Butte, South Dakota.
 Please contact me at email@example.com.

 Cheyenne Willow Gilman